Skip to main content

 Due note 2: The offshore

-area forms one of the richest underwater habitats in the world popular with
+area forms one of the richest underwater habitats in the world and it is popular with

 divers.

-a crowded park, parking lot are getting full early day and the entrance is
+The parking lots are getting full early in the morning and the entrance is closed to incoming traffic.

 Due note 4: As for the